Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Conclusions

-The size of contamination relative to the faintness of the offending source helps explain the noticeable general improvement of the 21-cm power spectra made by removing RFI-contaminated observations in \citet{Barry2019b}.
+The size of contamination relative to the faintness of the offending RFI source helps explain the noticeable general improvement of the 21-cm power spectra made by removing RFI-contaminated observations in \citet{Barry2019b}.
 Furthermore, we expect the results of this analysis to be fairly generic between experiments, particularly predictions for narrowband RFI contamination and any contamination levels within the EoR window.
-This strongly motivates quantifying the effectiveness of RFI excision implementations, and increasing their sensitivity if necessary.
+This strongly motivates quantifying the effectiveness of RFI excision implementations, increasing their sensitivity if necessary, and even possibly implementing post-excision mitigation strategies.